vegetable-garden tuneup: make room for more

 - Asian greens

-- Garlic (not until later in summer, about mid-July or so, but I’m keeping it in mind for a fall prospect…maybe the late peas?)
+- Garlic (about mid-July or so, but I’m keeping it in mind for a fall prospect…maybe the late peas?)

 - Pea trellises might be a good place for pole beans (or other vining crops like squash or cukes)…but then I might want to plant fall peas.
 Hmmmm…which do I want more?